DarioMazzanti/MagicUtilities/README.md

 C++ Geometry-related utilities: will grow as needed.
 You can use these functions also from within your Blueprints.

+### SimplifiedTimeline

+Sometimes you just want to use timelines on the fly, even on ActorComponents.
+This UObject derived class helps you doing just that!

+#### Usage:
+In one of your Blueprints, construct a new object of type *SimplifiedTimeline* (it can be in your ConstructionScript, if you have one, or on BeginPlay).
+Remember to set the curve for your timeline, and the update rate, in Hz.
+Then, all you need to do is to call the Play function on the *SimplifiedTimeline*.
+By calling the Reverse function, you will reverse the *SimplifiedTimeline*.
+Then, you can bind some event to the OnTimerUpdate and OnTimerFinished delegates of the *SimplifiedTimeline*.

 ___
 This utility is developed and maintained by [Dario Mazzanti](https://www.dariomazzanti.com).